Strategy is no longer a head office function in most companies. Strategy is distributed. Sustainable competitive advantage arises from:

 - Differences between enterprises, not similarities, which arise from a 'benchmarking' approach

 - Dynamic approaches to strategy, rather than static use of models, which tell you 'what happened', rather like driving a car using the rear view mirror.
 Planning is essential but so is the ability to respond to opportunity.
 It's a balance between planning, agility, improvisation and responsiveness

-Human Dynamics can help in the following areas:
+Human Dynamics help in the following areas:

 Case Study: 'This market ain't big enough for the both of us'

 SituationOur client is a multinational company, concerned about possible competition changes due to merger and acquisition that threatened to erode or destroy their market share in a key product area.

 The client requirementTo 'head the competition off before they reach the pass'.

 What we didWe undertook a scenario planning exercise to help the executive team unravel the complexity.
 This delivered the following benefits:

 - Rehearsal of a number of probable futures before they have happened

 - Identification of early warning signs so that the company could spot changes before they damaged their market position